moby/moby/docs/sources/reference/api/docker_remote_api_v1.18.md

 ## 3.3 CORS Requests

 To set cross origin requests to the remote api please give values to "--api-cors-header" when running docker in daemon mode.
 Set * will allow all, default or blank means CORS disabled

     $ docker -d -H="192.168.1.9:2375" --api-cors-header="http://foo.bar"

+## 3.4 Errors

+If there is an error while processing a request, the daemon will generate a set of HTTP Headers to indicate the error:

+         X-Docker-Msg-Id: <error-id>
+         X-Docker-Msg-Arg-*: <text>

+The `X-Docker-Msg-Id` header will contain the string associated with the error.
+If there are run-time values/strings that are meant to be insertted into the human-readable text associated with the error, then the `X-Docker-Msg-Arg-*` headers will contain those values.
+The `*` will be replaced with the numeric position of the value in the text, e.g. 1 for the first, 2 for the second.

+For example, the `docker inspect 123123123` command will generate the following headers, assuming there is no container with that name or ID:

+        X-Docker-Msg-Id: NoContainerID
+        X-Docker-Msg-Arg-1: 123123123

+These headers should be used for automated detection and processing of errors rather than trying to parse the human-readable text that is within the HTTP body the response message.